Discover the electric cars available from Beev

 Chinese electric vehicles subject to customs duty

-Having said that, here is the list of the rest of the Chinese electric cars that will be impacted by these tariffs:
+That said, here is the list of the rest of the Chinese electric cars that will be affected by these customs duties:

 - Aiways U5